netcinematics/3D-PWA-TEMPL8/README.md

 <pre>
 NOTE:
-- If you need a <i>custom</i> "Add to Homescreen" button for your PWA, check out the vanilla-component in the index above.
+- If you need a <i>custom</i> "Add to Homescreen" button for your PWA, check out the vanilla-component in the index.
 - It is a "component" made with pure HTML, CSS, and JavaScript.
 </pre>